Jobijollof/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Build Container

 The docker build command builds Docker images from a Dockerfile and a “context”.
 A build's context is the set of files located in the specified PATH or URL .
 The build process can refer to any of the files in the context.
-For example, your build can use a COPY instruction to reference a file in the context.
+For example, your build /api/activities/homecan use a COPY instruction to reference a file in the context.

 ```
 docker build -t  backend-flask ./backend-flask